-1.0 XR17L154 REGISTERS
+1.0 XR17L152 REGISTERS

-The XR17L154 UART has three different sets of registers as shown in Figure 3.
+The XR17L152 UART has three different sets of registers as shown in Figure 3.
 The PCI local bus configuration space registers are for plug-and-play auto-configuration when connecting the device to the PCI bus.
 This auto-configuration feature makes installation very easy into a PCI system and it is part of the PCI local bus specification.
 The second register set is the device configuration registers that are accessible directly from the PCI bus for programming general operating conditions of the device and monitoring the status of various functions.
-These registers are mapped into 2K of the PCI bus memory address space.
-These functions include all 4 channel UART's interrupt control and status, 16-bit general purpose timer control and status, multipurpose inputs/outputs control and status, sleep mode, soft-reset, and device identification and revision.
+These registers are mapped into 1K of the PCI bus memory address space.
+These functions include both channel UART's interrupt control and status, 16-bit general purpose timer control and status, multipurpose inputs/outputs control and status, sleep mode, soft-reset, and device identification and revision.
 And lastly, each UART channel has its own set of 5G internal UART configuration registers for its own operation control and status reporting.
-All 4 sets of channel registers are embedded inside the device configuration registers space, which provides faster access.
-The following paragraphs describe all 3 sets of registers in detail.
+Both sets of channel registers are embedded inside the device configuration registers in detail.